This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 When you’re refeeding day is ready you want to choose healthy foods to get the maximum amount of nutrition.

-Here are some of the best veggies and fruits you should be eating on your high carb days.
+Here are some of the best veggies and fruits you should be eating on your high carb meal plan days.

 - Sweet potatoes